If you are a registered nurse (RN) living and working in Virginia and looking for information about RN pay, this resource guide is for you.

 How Can I Find Per Diem Independent Contractor Jobs?

 With Nursa, per diem jobs for RNs, licensed practical nurses (LPNs), and certified nursing assistants (CNAs) are just a click away.
 If you haven’t already, you can create an account for free, answer some questions, upload your license for verification, and browse available per diem RN jobs near you.
 Request the shifts you are interested in, and work only as much as you need to or want to.
-Use Nursa on your browser or download the app today.
+Use Nursa on your browser to find high-paying PRN jobs today.